fibleep/vinyl_prog3/PROJECT_CHECKLIST.md

 # Checklist for the project for programming 3

-TODO: Once a song is assigned to an album, automatically check the creator
-TODO: Index validating
-TODO: Split up put for songs because its chonky and bad, validator class?

 - Deadline: *Friday January 13th 23:59*
 - 3 entities according to specs in assignment 1 [X]
 - Option to save data to a JSON file [X]